What are the occipital nerves

 General Pre-injection Instructions:

 This procedure is usually done as an office procedure, and does not require any special preparation.
 What happens during the procedure?
 The patient is placed in a seated position with their head resting on a pillow on the exam table.
 The location of the nerves is done by palpation.
 Once the points of maximal tenderness are identified, the areas are cleaned off with alcohol or antibacterial soap.
 A small needle is used to inject a small amount of numbing medicine (local anesthetic) and possibly some anti-inflammatory (steroid) medicine.
 What happens after the procedure?
-After the procedure, the patient is observed for 15-20 minutes by Dr. Moradian.
-They are examined for improved movement by Dr. Moradian in the neck and asked to report the percentage of pain relief.
+After the procedure, the patient is observed for 15-20 minutes by Dr. Moradian/Dr. Vartanian.
+They are examined for improved movement by your doctor in the neck and asked to report the percentage of pain relief.
 There may be some temporary numbness of the scalp after this procedure.
 There is no limitation of activities after this procedure.